PORTSMOUTH PLASTIC SURGERY & MEDSPA

 When you are seeking a qualified and talented plastic surgeon, look no further than board-certified Dr. Anthony Wilson with AW Plastic Surgery.
 Dr. Wilson has a passion for both aesthetic and reconstructive surgery of the face and the body.
 He takes deep satisfaction in giving his patients the tools they need to feel confident, whole, and beautiful, no matter where they are in their aesthetic journey.

-Breast implant removal is performed under general anesthesia.
+The Breast implant removal procedure usually takes between two and three hours.
+Most patients can go home the same day.
+The procedure is performed under general anesthesia.
 Dr. Wilson will typically make incisions where the original implant incisions were made to minimize scarring.
 He will then remove the implants and, if needed, any damaged or inflamed capsular breast tissue.
 A temporary drain may be placed to reduce swelling during recovery.

 If a breast lift is done at the same time to remove stretched skin and reduce sagging, Dr. Wilson will remove a strip of skin and tighten the remaining tissue.
 He may also reduce the size of your areolas to be in better proportion with your new breast shape.